ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

    <img src="./img/note.png"  />**Note**:

    Each CBX can control only one type of device at a time.
-For instance, to control both an air conditioner (via IR) and light (via RELAY), two separate CBX unites are required, each dedicated to a specific device type.
+For instance, to control both an air conditioner (via IR) and light (via RELAY), two separate CBX units are required, each dedicated to a specific device type.
 A single CBX cannot manage multiple device types simultaneously.